Laurence Robertson: 3rd parliament (2005–2010)

 Robertson was again re-elected at the 2005 general election, with an increased vote share of 49.1% and an increased majority of 9,892 votes.

 Following the 2007 floods in Tewkesbury, Robertson spoke out against building on flood plains.
 An issue that Robertson raised once again to Secretary of State for Environment, Food and Rural Affairs in February 2020 following heavy flooding in his constituency.
-Robertson is Vice Chair of the All-Party Parliamentary Group on Flood Prevention, and continues to lobby the government on the issue of flooding.
+Robertson was Vice Chair of the All-Party Parliamentary Group on Flood Prevention, and continued to lobby the then government on the issue of flooding.

 4th parliament (2010–2015)

 At the 2010 general election, Robertson was again re-elected, with a decreased vote share of 47.2% and a decreased majority of 6,310 votes.
 After the election, Robertson served as chair of the Northern Ireland Affairs Committee until July 2017.

 During the expenses scandal, it was flagged that between 2001 and 2011, Robertson had claimed more than £1 million in MP's expenses and criticised plans to overhaul the system of claims for MPs.

 In December 2014, Robertson along with six other male Conservative Party MPs voted against the Equal Pay (Transparency) Bill which would require all companies with more than 250 employees to declare the gap in pay between the average male and average female salaries.